BattletechModders/CustomBundle/CustomUnits/Readme.txt

 4. Add custom animated hardpoints

 main settings in mod.json
+	"PartialMovementOnlyWalkByDefault": true, - if true and AllowPartialSprint is not overridden via value in Unaffected section or CUAllowPartialSprint stat value, units allow partial movement only walk not sprint "AllowRotateWhileJumpByDefault": true, - if false and player units will not be able to rotate while normal jumping unless overridden by unit CUAllowRotateWhileJump stat value or Unaffected.AllowRotateWhileJump
+											if true player unit will be able to rotate while normal jumping  unless overridden by unit CUAllowRotateWhileJump stat value or Unaffected.AllowRotateWhileJump
 	"ConvoyRouteBeaconVFX":"vfxPrfPrtl_artillerySmokeSignal_loop", - VFX for convoy route points "ConvoyRouteBeaconVFXScale":{"x":1,"y":1,"z":1}, - VFX scale for convoy route points "DeployManual": true, - allowing manual deploy in random contract.